Armadillos becoming more common in Middle TN - NewsBreak

 NASHVILLE, Tenn. ( WKRN ) — When you think of armadillos, Texas or some dry, dusty region of the country might come to mind.
 But nowadays, they are found right here in Middle Tennessee.

-Armadillos had a well-established population in far West Tennessee by the 1960s and 1970s, and eventually, made their way eastward.16 fun facts about armadillos
+Armadillos had a well-established population in far West Tennessee by the 1960s and 1970s, and eventually, made their way eastward.

-“In the eastern two-thirds of the state, Middle Tennessee and eastern Tennessee, we didn’t really have armadillos,” noted Dr. Tim Gaudin, University of Tennessee at Chattanooga Professor of Biology, Geology, & Environmental Science.
-“The first reports I started getting were in the early 2,000s.”
+“In the eastern two-thirds of the state, Middle Tennessee and eastern Tennessee, we didn’t really have armadillos,” noted Dr. Tim Gaudin, a biology professor at the University of Tennessee at Chattanooga.
+“The first reports I started getting were in the early 2000s.”

 The first report Gaudin received in East Tennessee was at the University of the South in Sewanee on the Cumberland Plateau, which is not what he expected.
 Since they are originally from South America, they were considered warm weather creatures.
 However, they were able to adapt to cold weather and have even made their way into the Smoky Mountains.